-- 3.13.3.37 Cumulative effects of EMF as a result of electrical cables from Tier 1 projects will represent a long term and continuous impact throughout the lifetime of the projects.
+- 3.13.3.47 Cumulative effects of EMF as a result of electrical cables from Tier 1 projects will represent a long term and continuous impact throughout the lifetime of the projects.
 However, effects will be highly localised, affecting a relatively small proportion of the fish and shellfish habitats in the southern North Sea fish and shellfish study area, i.e. within metres of the cables.
-Overall, it is predicted that the sensitivity of fish and shellfish is considered to be low to medium and the magnitude is deemed to be minor.
-The effect will, therefore, be of minor adverse significance, which is not significant in EIA terms. - 3.13.3.38 For migratory fish species, due to the small scale of the impact, the low sensitivity and the absence of barrier effects, effects on migratory fish species (i.e. river lamprey, sea lamprey, allis shad, twaite shad and Atlantic salmon) designated as features of SACs/SCIs within the southern North Sea fish and shellfish study area (see section 1.7.5), are predicted to be of minor significance, which is not significant in EIA terms. - 3.13.3.39 Conclusions on the effect on the site integrity of European sites within the southern North Sea fish and shellfish study area are beyond the scope of this PEIR.
-A full account of the screening and appropriate assessment is presented within the Draft Report to Inform Appropriate Assessment (DONG Energy, 2017a).
+Overall, the sensitivity of fish and shellfish (other than migratory fish) is considered to be low and the magnitude of the cumulative impact is deemed to be minor.
+The effect will, therefore, be of minor adverse significance, which is not significant in EIA terms. - 3.13.3.48 For migratory fish species, due to the small scale of the impact, the low to medium sensitivity, the limited extent of the area where potential effects may occur (i.e. shallow waters in vicinity of the landfall) and the absence of barrier effects, effects on migratory fish species (i.e. river lamprey, sea lamprey, allis shad, twaite shad and Atlantic salmon) designated as features of SACs/SCIs within the southern North Sea fish and shellfish study area (see section 1.7.5), are predicted to be of minor adverse significance, which is not significant in EIA terms. - 3.13.3.49 Conclusions on the effect on the site integrity of European sites within the southern North Sea fish and shellfish study area are beyond the scope of this Environmental Statement.
+A full account of the screening and appropriate assessment is presented within the Report to Inform Appropriate Assessment (document reference number A5.2).

-- 3.13.3.40 The Tier 2 assessment includes all Tier 1 projects and the proposed Viking Interconnector.
-The length of electrical cabling associated with the Viking Interconnector estimated in Table 3.26 was estimated on the length of the route passing within the 50 km buffer of Hornsea Three.
-There is currently no detailed information on how cables are to be installed for this project, although these are likely to be similar to Hornsea Three (e.g. ploughing, jetting or trenching; VikingLink, 2016) and therefore it can be assumed that the cable will be buried to a suitable depth to reduce effects of EMF on fish and shellfish receptors.
-If further detailed information becomes available prior to the compilation of the Hornsea Three Environmental Statement, this will be included in the CEA. - 3.13.3.41 The impact is predicted to be of highly localised spatial extent within each of the project boundaries, long term duration (i.e. the lifetime of the Tier 2 offshore wind farm and interconnector projects), continuous and irreversible (during the lifetime of the projects).
+- 3.13.3.50 The Tier 2 assessment includes all Tier 1 projects and the proposed Viking Interconnector.
+The length of electrical cabling associated with the Viking Interconnector estimated in Table 3.28 was estimated on the length of the route passing within the 50 km buffer of Hornsea Three.
+Cables associated with this project are to be buried to a suitable depth to reduce effects of EMF on fish and shellfish receptors, or where burial is not possible, suitable cable protection will be employed (e.g. rock protection or concrete mattressing; National Grid Viking Link Ltd., 2017). - 3.13.3.51 The impact is predicted to be of highly localised spatial extent within each of the project boundaries, long term duration (i.e. the lifetime of the Tier 2 offshore wind farm and interconnector projects), continuous and irreversible (during the lifetime of the projects).
 It is predicted that the impact will affect fish and shellfish receptors directly.
 The magnitude is therefore considered to be minor.

-- 3.13.3.42 Elasmobranch species are deemed to be of medium vulnerability and local importance in the southern North Sea fish and shellfish study area and therefore are considered to have low sensitivity.
-Migratory fish species are deemed to be of medium vulnerability and regional to international importance in the southern North Sea fish and shellfish study area and therefore are considered to have low to medium sensitivity, although effects will be largely limited to coastal areas close to the Hornsea Three offshore cable corridor landfall. - 3.13.3.43 All other fish and shellfish receptors are deemed to be of low vulnerability and are of local to regional importance in the southern North Sea fish and shellfish study area.
+- 3.13.3.52 Elasmobranch species are deemed to be of medium vulnerability and local importance in the southern North Sea fish and shellfish study area and therefore are considered to have low sensitivity.
+Migratory fish species are deemed to be of medium vulnerability and regional to international importance in the southern North Sea fish and shellfish study area and therefore are considered to have low to medium sensitivity, although effects will be largely limited to coastal areas close to the Hornsea Three offshore cable corridor landfall. - 3.13.3.53 All other fish and shellfish receptors are deemed to be of low vulnerability and are of local to regional importance in the southern North Sea fish and shellfish study area.
 The sensitivity of these receptors is therefore, considered to be low.